-80% of internet users have shopping online at least once, and 50% of which do it more than once.
+80% of internet users have shopped online at least once, and 50% of which do it more than once.

-71% of all shoppers believed that they can find the better deals through an online store.
+71% of all shoppers believed that they can find better deals through an online store.

-The total number of American online shoppers is approximate 206 million in 2015 and it expected to exceed 215 million by 2018.
+The total number of American online shoppers is approximate 206 million in 2015 and is expected to exceed 215 million by 2018.

 The average Gen X consumer (average $561) spends 15% more online than a Gen Y shopper (average $489).

 Keys features for making a successful e-commerce

 - Think “Strategy” first, website and everything else second

 - Present the customer with a professional and reputable image

 - Make it easy for customers to find what they are looking for

 - Offer many payment options